 I was not impressed by Tonala’s market.
-While it has been touted on YouTube videos and blog posts, as being a great shopping zone, I found Tonala to be underwhelming in its quality but overwhelming in its scope and breath.
+While it has been touted on YouTube videos and blog posts, as being a great shopping zone, I found Tonala to be underwhelming in its quality but overwhelming in its scope and breadth.
 Tonala market is blocks and blocks and blocks (and blocks) of a Flea Market.
-It is opened two days a week..
-I was underwhelmed by the items in the market as most felt cheap and mass produced.
+It is open two days a week.
+I was underwhelmed by the items in the market as most felt cheap and mass-produced.
 There are finds but you have to dig amidst a lot of less than special items to uncover them.

 Safety is a Concern

 As I shared previously I was warned not only by my host, but in my research on GDL, and by Mexicans in other cities to consciously be aware of my personal safety in GDL.
 My security radar was high in GDL.

 It is critical for visitors and specifically women, visiting GDL to exercise the situational awareness I mention in my blog post about my Top 5 Travel Security Tips for Female Solo Travelers.
 I take my personal security very seriously and as a single woman who travels and moves around the world solo most of the time, I don’t like feeling on guard when walking alone down the street.

 That being said, GDL is an urban environment and it feels like a city.
 I currently live in a major city in the US and in many ways, GDL felt similar.
 This is not necessarily a good thing from my perspective.
 Honestly, nothing specific happened while I was there that made me feel that I was in danger at any time but my situational awareness radar was definitely up while I was there, especially when I was in the densely populated areas of Centro Historico and Downtown Centro.